PI: Willem Mulder, Ph.D.

 I obtained an M.Sc. in Chemistry from the Utrecht University (2001) and a Ph.D. in Biomedical Engineering from the Eindhoven University of Technology (2006).

-My research focuses on precision imaging and targeted therapy in cardiovascular disease, cancer and transplantation.
+My research focuses on precision imaging and targeted immunotherapy in cardiovascular disease, cancer and transplantation.
 I have established library technology, encompassing nanomaterials derived from natural lipoproteins (nanobiologics), that allows meticulously designing targeted immunotherapies.
 When appropriately designed, such nanobiologics can be applied to empower the immune system’s ability to fight disease, by promoting or inhibiting an immune response, by polarizing macrophage function, or by targeting myeloid cell dynamics.